What education and/or training do you have that relates to your work?

-A. Private weddings in homes, outdoors, on the beach, elopements, civil unions.
+Private weddings in homes, outdoors, on the beach, elopements, civil unions.
 Some are short and sweet and others include ceremonies within ceremonies.
 It all depends on the couple.

-Q. What advice do you have for a customer looking to hire a provider like you?
+What advice would you give a customer looking to hire a provider in your area of work?

-A. Look at the officiant's website and compare it to others in the field.
+Look at the officiant's website and compare it to others in the field.
 Is it well written and easy to navigate?
 If so, your officiant is probably spot on in managing details and communicating.
 If the website is not pleasing, difficult to navigate, or is riddled with typos, you have to ask yourself if you want this person writing and executing your ceremony.

 If an officiant doesn't post their fees on their webpage, ask yourself, "Why are they hiding that?"
 Some will charge more money when they see the couple is getting married in an expensive venue.
 Fees for service shouldn't depend on how rich the officiant thinks you are.

-A. Officiating a wedding is not just about the fifteen or twenty minutes it takes to perform the service.
+Officiating a wedding is not just about the fifteen or twenty minutes it takes to perform the service.